microsoft/terraform-provider-azuredevops/website/docs/d/data_agent_queue.html.markdown

 - `id`  - The id of the agent queue.
 - `name` - The name of the agent queue.
 - `project_id` - Project identifier to which the agent queue belongs.
-- `pool_id` - Agent pool identifier to which the agent queue belongs.
+- `agent_pool_id` - Agent pool identifier to which the agent queue belongs.

 ## Relevant Links